-The Queensland Building and Construction Commission (QBCC) renewed the Minimum Financial Requirements policy (MFR) from 1 January 2019.
-The regulation has been implemented with the aim to restore effectiveness of the MFR for licensing.
+The Queensland Building and Construction Commission (QBCC) renewed the Minimum Financial Requirements policy (MFR) on 1 January 2019 to help restore effectiveness of the MFR for licensing.

-Licensees with a turnover in excess of $800,000 now need to provide the QBCC with financial reports annually.
+Licensees with a turnover in excess of $800,000 must provide QBCC with financial reports annually.
 These reports will vary depending on your category, which is based on your turnover.
-The QBCC will be checking that you meet three main financial requirements around Net Tangible Assets, Current Ratios and Maximum Revenue – see the details here.
+QBCC checks that you meet three main financial requirements around Net Tangible Assets, Current Ratios and Maximum Revenue – see the details here.

 2. Maintain Internal Management Accounts

 You are required to prepare quarterly management reports and provide these to QBCC within 14 days if requested.
 This includes: